fisharebest/webtrees/modules_v3/googlemap/googlemap_readme.txt

 a country.
 When that is done, we move to the next layer (state, county, whatever is appropriate for your locale.)

-To make the flags work make sure that ./places/flags directory exists.
+To make the flags work make sure that ./places/flags folder exists.

 More information:
 http://wiki.webtrees.net/Google_Map_module